scottyhardy/docker-wine/README.md

 ./docker-wine --rdp=start
 ```

-You can then stop the daemon:
+Then to stop the daemon:

 ```bash
 ./docker-wine --rdp=stop